johncant/gristfdw/README.md

 ### State of development

 WIP.
-This FDW only supports Grist types Text, Numeric, Int, Bool, and Date so far.
+This FDW only supports Grist types Text, Numeric, Int, Bool, Date, Ref, and RefList so far.

 The column name `id` is reserved for the Grist record id